nav-solutions/ubx2rinex/README.md

 ## Getting started

-This application requires a U-Blox streamer, we support both a real-time streamer in the form of a serial connection to a U-Blox module, or deserializing a batch of U-Blox snapshot (also referred to, as UBX files) into RINEX.
+This application works from a UBX (U-Blox protocol) stream.
+It can be managed and handled in real-time, when connected to a U-Blox receiver (we call this the active mode), or be a UBX snapshot (so called UBX files) that you previously capteured, we call this the passive mode.

 Connecting and operating a GNSS module requires more knowledge and involes more options.
-For example, the selection of a constellation and a navigation signal.
-While deserializing UBX files removes all hardware dependent requirements.
+Mostly, to configure the hardware and operate correctly.
+One example would be the selection of the desired Constellation, and navigation signals.
+You select this mode of operation by connecting to a device with `-p,--port` (mandatory).

+When operating in passive mode, all hardware related options no longer apply.
-To deserialize a UBX file, you select this mode by loading at least one file with `-f,--file`.
+You select this mode of operation by loading at least one file with `-f,--file` (mandatory).
-We refer to this mode, as the "passive mode", in the sense the interface is read only.

-To operate UBX2RINEX on the fly while connected to a U-Blox, you define the input port with `-p,--port`.
-We refer to this mode, as the "active mode", in the sense this a both a Read + Write operation, the GNSS module _can_ or _needs_ to be configured to achieve the task of UBX2RINEX collection (mainly: sampling management).

-In any case, either `-p,--port` or `-f,--file` is required, and are mutually exclusive, you cannot operate in both modes at the same time.
+In any case, either `-p,--port` or `-f,--file` is required and they are mutually exclusive: you cannot operate in both modes at the same time.

-## Connection to a U-Blox module
+## Connecting to a U-Blox receiver

 To deploy in active mode, you must at least select one Constellation and one signal.
 We propose one flag per constellation, modern UBlox supports tracking of up to 3 constellations.